brooklynrail/sandy-theme/README.md

 - Also available at alternate host, survivingsandy.me
 - Wordpress

-## plugins used by cometogethersandy.com
+## Plugins used by cometogethersandy.com

 All were able to be updated along with WP 5.1